 A Reliability Demand Response Resource that is subject to the Marginal Real-Time Dispatch Option:

-(a) May submit either a single-segment Bid or a multi-segment bid in the Real-Time Market that must be at least ninety-five (95) percent of the applicable maximum Bid price and can be no greater than one hundred (100) percent of the applicable maximum Bid price set forth in Section 39.6.1.1.
+(a) May submit either a single-segment Bid or a multi-segment bid in the Real-Time Market that must be at least ninety-five (95) percent of the applicable Soft Energy Bid Cap.

 (b) Shall be dispatched as a marginal resource if it is dispatched by the CAISO.